Hamburg, New York, United States of America: What to pack, what to wear, and when to go [2023]

 February

-In February, Hamburg is very cold, somewhat snowy and very rainy.
-Temperatures routinely are in the low 30s F (single digits C) and about a third of the time jump into the low 40s F (single digits C) range.
+In February, Hamburg can be extremely cold, somewhat snowy and very rainy.
+Temperatures routinely are in the low 30s F (single digits C) and a bit less than half of the time jump into the low 40s F (single digits C) range.
 At night, lows are in the 10s F (single digits below 0 C).
-During your visit, you can expect heavy snowfall.
+During your visit, you can expect extremely heavy snowfall.
 This is also a rainy time for Hamburg, with more than half of the days of the month having rain.
 In February, humidity reaches as high as 70%.

 What to wear/what to pack: